In this 29th edition of the newsletter, I explore how Strategy (formerly MicroStrategy) has laid a blueprint for corporate bitcoin adoption.

 Experience shows that when Strategy’s share price falls below the value of its bitcoin holdings, it presents an excellent buying opportunity.
 Long-term investors can capitalize on bitcoin's volatility by accumulating shares when the stock trades below its bitcoin treasury value, essentially buying below net asset value.

-This makes Strategy, with its bitcoin treasury strategy, an attractive vehicle for capital allocation, particularly for large institutions seeking indirect exposure to bitcoin while navigating regulatory constraints, downside risk, or managing portfolio volatility.
+This makes Strategym with its Bitcoin treasury strategy, broad range of offerings of bitcoin-backed securities for fixed income, an attractive vehicle for capital allocation, particularly for savers, high-net-worth individuals, and large institutions seeking indirect exposure to bitcoin or cash flow, while also navigating regulatory constraints, mitigating downside risk, and managing portfolio volatility.

 The growth of Strategy illustrates the power of a well-executed Bitcoin treasury strategy in transforming corporate finance.
 This is nothing short of a revolutionary breakthrough, both in its impact and the unprecedented speed at which it has been executed.